f1nal3/Juniorgram/Docs/New models explained.md

-# Adding to DAO & Repository ORM-models
+# Adding ORM-models system to existing DAO & Repository

 ## Intro

-We've created a strucure of Data access object(DAO) and it worked.
-However, at the same time it created a problem.
-Inside business logic we're having a lot of casts and references.
-In general, it's almost impossible to understand them from day one.
+Since ur project uses database, we needed to be able to manage storing data.
+At the time of implementation of new model's system, we were using DAO & Repository pattern.
+This stuff worked well and clearly, but at the same time something was left unimproved.
+'Something' was our models system, which wasn't the most convenient way, but the simplest one.
+All that forced us to use different casts and dealing with raw types inside business logic.
-Also, this code is too dirty and includes a lot of casts, working with raw return type and so on, therefore it's difficult to support it.
+Thereby, code became unpleasurable and unclear, therefore it's difficult to support it.
-This stuff must not be in business logic, I mentioned that the most of problems where at the side of models.
-They are the problem that causes us to use this dirty stuff.
+In addition, all this casts and raw types must not be in business logic, they must be hidden from user.
+I decided that it can be fixed by creating new model system.
-Thus, new models are created.
+Thus, new models system are created.

-## New models
+## Why new models system

-The problem of old ones was their fields.
-Old model was a structure with defined fields, they are mapping fields(columns) from DB.
+The problem of old one was that directly models were compile-time structures with defined fields.
+They represent fields(columns) from DB.
 That's the most obvious solution ever.
-Take a look how it is (I've chosen the worst example)
+Take a look of usage example (I've chosen the worst example);

 ```c++
     messageInfo._msgID = value[0].as<std::uint64_t>();